klauern/bump/README.md

 ## Contributing

-We welcome contributions to the `version-bumper`!
-Whether it's improving documentation, adding new features, or reporting bugs, your contributions are greatly appreciated.
+We welcome contributions to `bump`, whether it's improving documentation, adding new features, or reporting bugs, your contributions are greatly appreciated.

 ## License